Thomas Doll: Hannover 96

 On 27 January 2019, Bundesliga club Hannover 96 announced Doll as the new manager of the club, replacing the sacked André Breitenreiter.
 He left the club as Mirko Slomka was confirmed as the club's new manager on 28 May 2019.

 APOEL FC

 On 15 August 2019, Doll became manager of APOEL.

 Having managed to guide APOEL to the round of 32 of the 2019–20 UEFA Europa League, on 9 December 2019, Doll got relieved of his duties as the club's manager by mutual consent.

 Persija Jakarta

-On 23 April 2022, Liga 1 club Persija Jakarta announced Doll as the new manager of the club.
+On 23 April 2022, Liga 1 club Persija Jakarta announced Doll as the new manager of the club in a three-year deal.
+In his first season, he finished in second place.

 Personal life

 Doll has two daughters, one with his Italian-born wife Roberta, the other with a former wife now married to another ex-footballer, Olaf Bodden.
 He lives in Budapest.

 Controversy

-Doll and Indonesian national team head coach, Shin Tae-yong, relationship becomes heated.
-In late January 2023, Doll has turned down nine of his players' calls to attend the training camp for the national team.
-In addition, Doll referred to Tae-yong as a clown during a press conference for appearing in television ads.
+In late January 2023, tension arose between Doll and Shin Tae-yong, the Indonesia national football team head coach.
+Doll declined nine players' invitations to attend the national team training camp.
+Additionally, Doll criticized Shin during a press conference, likening him to a clown for his involvement in television advertisements.